The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal discovery algorithms

 We have described the correlations that are possible for a given causal structure.
 Causal discovery algorithms seek to solve the inverse problem: starting from correlations among observed variables, can one infer which causal structures might account for these correlations?
 Researchers in this area have indeed devised some schemes for narrowing down the set of causal structures that can yield a natural explanation of the correlations, wherein the notion of naturalness at play is one that we shall make explicit shortly.
 The algorithms look to the conditional independences among the variables to infer information about the causal structure.

 In general, causal discovery algorithms may be applied directly to experimental data and in this case one needs to deal with the subtle issue of how to infer conditional independence relations from a finite sample of a probability distribution.
-However, we are here going to apply the causal discovery algorithms directly to the distributions prescribed by quantum theory, so we needn't worry about this subtlety.
+However, in what follows we are going to apply the causal discovery algorithms directly to the distributions prescribed by quantum theory, so we needn't worry about this subtlety.

 It is worth reviewing a few basic facts about the output of causal discovery algorithms.
 First of all, two different causal structures might support precisely the same probability distributions, so that observation of one of these distributions necessarily leaves one ignorant about which causal structure is at play.
 As an example, for three variables, the three causal structures show in Fig.~\ref{fig:markovchain} all support the same set of probability distributions -- those wherein $A$ and $B$ are conditionally independent given $C$ (these are the DAGs wherein $A$ and $B$ are d-separated given $C$).
 (The general conditions under which two causal structures are observationally equivalent is given by theorem 1.2.8 in Ref.~\cite{Pearl2009}.)